RalphHightower/blog/_posts/2024/10/2024-10-11-MTG2_ConspiracyWacko.md

 Story by Andrew Solender.
 October 10, 2024.

-- **Internal Conflict**: House Republicans are clashing, particularly over Rep. [Marjorie Taylor Greene (T-GA14)](https://greene.house.gov/)'s claims that humans can control the weather.
+- **Internal Conflict**: House Republicans are clashing, particularly over Rep. [Marjorie Taylor Greene's (T-GA14)](https://greene.house.gov/) claims that humans can control the weather.
 - **Greene's Controversial Statements**: Greene's social media posts about weather control during hurricanes have sparked backlash from her colleagues.
 - **Rebukes from Colleagues**: Several House Republicans, including Reps.
 Carlos Gimenez and Chuck Edwards, have publicly refuted [Greene's (T-GA)](https://greene.house.gov/) claims.
 - **Ongoing Tensions**: [Greene (T-GA)](https://greene.house.gov/) has a history of causing friction within the House, leading to past disciplinary actions and widespread disapproval.

 Said Rep. Don Bacon (T-NE): "I think enough has already been said.
 I ignore her."
 "She thinks we have no impact on the climate but somehow control the weather," scoffed another House Republican.
-The lawmaker told Axios that [Greene (T-GA)](https://greene.house.gov/)'s beliefs on the subject are "loony tunes" and said disgust with her recent comments is widespread among House Republicans.
+The lawmaker told Axios that [Greene's (T-GA)](https://greene.house.gov/) beliefs on the subject are "loony tunes" and said disgust with her recent comments is widespread among House Republicans.
 Zoom out: [Greene (T-GA)](https://greene.house.gov/) has long had a unique ability to anger House colleagues on both sides of the aisle, particularly